Bronchiectasis

 Let’s start by having a look at the right lung near the right heart border and compare with the same area within the left lower zone.

-We can see the area of lung by the right heart border looks abnormal and if you look closely you can just make out a ‘ring shadow’.
-Ring shadows on a chest X-ray raise the possibility of bronchiectasis.
+We can see the area of lung by the right heart border looks abnormal and if you look closely you can just make out a ‘ring shadow’: this literally has the appearance of a ring.
+Ring shadows on a chest X-ray raise the possibility of bronchiectasisAnother term used on X-Ray is ‘tram tracks’: similar to ring shadows but used when the outline is more tubular.
+You can see some of these above the arrowed ring shadow on the picture below.

 Bronchiectasis definition